rachel-labri-tipton/the-community-project-frontend/README.md

 ## If I'd had more time...
- -

  - My front-end blog would have a comment function.
 This functionality works in the backend, but I didn't have time to implement it in the front end.
+ - My blog posts would be able to be sorted by category.
  - I really wanted to implement a search bar, also another feature for another day
- - A user would have a profile they could update
+ - A user would have a profile page they could update.
- -